oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 - Another important factor that goes into the selection of candidates is the motivation paragraph in your application.
 Boilerplate answers or short answers like: "I want to participate" or "It is important to me" may get lower ranking than those who read the past year materials and wrote a paragraph on how the OHW can really make a difference to them.
 In short: be informed, be honest, be you!

+- Also, please refer to the FAQ question: "I am proficient in Matlab / R / other languages but have not used Python.
+It has been on my list to learn.
+How can I make my application be stronger?"

 ---